Stephen-Mcdonald-Bose/pvt_psychopy/README.md

 This test uses reaction time and vigilance to measure the sleepiness of the subject.

 ## Instructions
 Watch the red square on the screen.
-When yellow digits appear in the square tap on the space bar as quickly as you can.
+When yellow digits appear tap on the space bar as quickly as you can.
 The digits will display the number of milli-seconds it took you to respond.

 If you hit the space bar too soon, FS!
 (False Start) will be displayed instead of the time.